abstractfactory/rfc/spec10.md

 It would then be up to the `broker` to delegate or queue requests to the best of a file-systems capabilities; possibly guaranteeing that there is at most only ever a single writing operating taking place at any given moment per physical hard-disk.

+#### RPC

+One possible implementation of a broker is to utilising the Open Metadata library via proxy-methods such as a Remore Procedure Call (RPC).

+Clients may call upon an exposed service pass to any data they wish to be written as Open Metadata through it.
+The recieving end would then manage the actual reads and writes to the file-system(s), thus ensuring that there is only ever one concurrent read and write happening while also being natively adept at queing requests and otherwise handle a gigantic amount of requests.

+The broker then would be this service.

 ### Push/Pull